 When you’re out shopping, explain your thinking as you make purchases so they know why you think some products are worth more than others.
 Equally important, show your child the value (in dollars and cents) of being discerning.

 For instance, show your child the value of buying in bulk.
-Go to a store like Target that has bulk and non-bulk items and show them visually what your money can buy.
+Go to a store like Target that has bulk and non-bulk items so you can show them what your money can buy.
 Also, discuss the difference in price between the store brand and the name brand, and why you prefer one over the other.

 As an exercise, give them a portion of your grocery list and a budget and ask them to pick out the items you need, making sure to stay within your set dollar amount.
 Ideally, choose items they’re familiar with (think: juice, milk, macaroni) so they can have a better idea of what they’re getting with their money.

-Money-Smart Learning: Everyone places different value on different things
+Everyone places different value on different things (Ages 11-12)

 This is a great age to start talking with your child about your values and why you choose to spend your money the way you do.
 Show them where you save money and where you splurge, and explain your thinking.
 If you and your partner have a date night once a week and go to a nice restaurant, but eat in most weeknights, talk to your child about the dollars and cents of those decisions.